-The Council's unrestricted current ratio of 23.7 times is greater than the industry benchmark minimum of greater than 1.5 times.
-This indicates that the Council has sufficient liquidity to meet its current liabilities as and when they fall due.
+The Council's unrestricted current ratio of 10.58 times is higher than the industry benchmark minimum of greater than 1.5 times.
+This indicates that the Council have sufficient liquidity to meet its current liabilities as and when they fall due.